You're the One (SWV song)

 "You're the One" is a song recorded by American female R&B vocal trio SWV for their second studio album, New Beginning (1996).
 RCA Records released the song on March 29, 1996, as the lead single from New Beginning.
-It is considered one of the group's signature songs, topping the US Billboard Hot R&B Singles chart and becoming a top-10 hit in New Zealand.
+"You're the One" topped the US Billboard Hot R&B Singles chart and became a top-10 hit on the Billboard Hot 100 and in New Zealand, receiving gold certifications in both countries.
 A sample of this song can be heard in South Korean boy group EXO's song "Ya Ya Ya" from their seventh studio album, Obsession (2019).

 Critical reception

-Larry Flick from Billboard wrote, "New-jill-swingin' trio returns with a preview into its forthcoming "New Beginning" collection that is strong enough to fend off the dreaded sophomore slump.
+Larry Flick from Billboard wrote, "New-jill-swingin' trio returns with a preview into its forthcoming New Beginning collection that is strong enough to fend off the dreaded sophomore slump.
 Playfully straddling the track's bouncy jeep/funk groove, "sisters" Cheryl Gamble, Tamara Johnson and Leanne Lyons harmonize with ample diva prowess.
 Best of all, the songs has a hook to please the most discerning pop listener.
 Dine on it over and over."
+Neil Kulkarni from Melody Maker called it a "beautiful futurist pop record (surprisingly weird, too, all phat chunkbeats and ghostly samples) that destroy the enemy in one sassy stilettoed strut."

 Chart performance

-"You're the One" spent one week at number one on the US Billboard Hot R&B/Hip-Hop Songs chart, making it their third single to reach number one on that chart.
+"You're the One" spent one week at number one on the US Billboard Hot R&B Singles chart, making it their third single to reach number one on that chart.
 Due to its high initial sales, along with sufficient airplay, it became a crossover success, debuting at number nine on the Billboard Hot 100 and peaking at number five, becoming their fourth and final top-10 hit.
-The single sold 900,000 copies domestically and was certified Gold by the Recording Industry Association of America (RIAA).
-Worldwide, "You're the One" peaked at number 99 in Australia, number 53 in Canada, number 13 in the United Kingdom, and number six in New Zealand, where it earned a Gold certification for sales of over 5,000 copies.
+The single sold 900,000 copies domestically and was certified gold by the Recording Industry Association of America (RIAA).
+Worldwide, "You're the One" peaked at number 99 in Australia, number 53 in Canada, number 13 in the United Kingdom, and number six in New Zealand, where it earned a gold certification for sales of over 5,000 copies.

-Music video

-An accompanying music video was made for the song.
-It was shot from December 4–5, 1995.